There is one thing that surprises every new chinchilla owner.

 Ultimately, this should help keep your chinchilla happy.

 While there is no guarantee that this will prevent your chinchilla from ever throwing poop, it is about the only advice I can give on the topic, because I do not have a ton of experience with my chinchilla when it comes to throwing poop.

 My chinchilla doesn’t throw her poop.

 At least I haven’t seen her do it so if she is throwing her poop, it is either when I am not paying attention or when I am not in the room.

 Will Poop Get Out Of The Chinchilla Cage?

 Yes, this does happen but not because your chinchilla is throwing the poop.
 Most of the time at least.

 Shavings, food pellets, poop pellets, and even a little hay can find itself making its way out of the cage liner from time to time.

-This is simply because of the position or what your chinchilla is doing during the time that she does poop.
+This is simply because of the position or what your chinchilla is doing during the time that they poop.